SciRuby/rubex/TUTORIAL.md

 ## Interfacing C structs

-[This example]() is a program that interfaces with a C struct and creates getters and setters for C struct elements through a Ruby interface.
+[This example](https://github.com/v0dro/rubex/tree/master/examples/c_struct_interface) is a program that interfaces with a C struct and creates reader and writer methods for C struct elements through a Ruby interface.

 ## Fully Functional Ruby Gem

-See the [rcsv example]() for a fully functional rubygem that wraps around the [libcsv]() C library for parsing CSV files.
+See the [rcsv example](https://github.com/v0dro/rubex/tree/master/examples/rcsv%20wrapper/rcsv) for a fully functional rubygem that wraps around the [libcsv](https://sourceforge.net/projects/libcsv/) C library for parsing CSV files.